teotikalki/stop-spammer-registrations-plugin/readme.txt

 * Changed formatting of Red Herring forms to try to prevent threading failure on bbpress and some themes.
 This may reduce the effectiveness of red herring forms, but will prevent threading from breaking.
 * fixed issue with non-admins logging in.
 No longer throws an error.
 * Removed "buy the book" nag messages in widget and settings.

+= 4.3 =
+* Fixed a bug in determining the ip address of pages forwarded by a proxy server.
+* Modified IP code to work correctly with Opera Turbo.
+* added a check for dictionary attacks against admin.
+* broke out common code to a separate include file.
+* fixed a bug on the settings page.
+* rewrote the MU detection and loading code.
+* added a white list request form to the deny message.
+White list request will be shown on the statistics page and the "Right Now" section of the main admin page.
+* added a check for email "test@test.com" that allows users to check if the spam detection is working without black listing themselves.
+Try to leave a message using "test@test.com" and you'll be able to see what spammers see.
+* rewrote list lookups so that the wild card '*' can be used.
+Now 238.3.* ip address can be white listed or black listed.
+The wild card only works for the end of emails and ips. '*.dn' will not work.
+* fixed TLD block list.
+Many reports that it did not work.
+I rewrote and tested on different installations.
+* I changed the name of the plugin to Stop Spammers.
+We'll see if it breaks Wordpress.
+I think this is the most dangerous thing I've tried.
+* changed how logging works.
+Now, by default there is no log at all.

 == Frequently Asked Questions ==
 = Help, I'm locked out of my Website =